utm-cssc/website/content/docs/resources.md

 ---
-title: Contributing Resource
+title: Contributing Resources
-desc: It's a guide to contribute to CSSC website's resources.
+desc: Guidelines when creating a website resource page
 icon: /docs/group.svg
 link: resources
 ---

 # Contributing Resources

-Our resources are highly dependent on contributors.
-These pages are created by the students to make their computer science journey a little bit easier.
-These resources can help you learn a new technology and gain better marks in courses through the resources provided in the course resources.
+Our resources are highly dependent on our contributors.
+These pages were created by students to make their computer science journey a little bit easier.

-These pages are never complete and you are encouraged to contribute to help other students.
+Our resource pages are constantly being developed/improved upon and we highly encourage you to contribute to improve the quality of our resources!

-To begin adding resources, please look at the following guidelines for guidance.
+To begin adding resources, take a look at the following guidelines.

-## Pre-requisites
+## Prerequisites

 ### Markdown

-Markdown, the simple and easy-to-use markup language you can use to format virtually any document.
+Markdown is a simple and easy-to-use markup language that you can use to format virtually any document/.

-In nuxt we use Markdown to create a resource.
+In Nuxt, we use Markdown to create our resources!

 <grid-1-x-2
 img-Src="/contribution-guide/md.svg"